rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Reserves will be tested and depleted as more and more competition enters the space.
 And there will always be more.
-Such is the nature of a zero sum adversarial game.
+Such is the nature of any zero sum adversarial game.

 On one hand, this is a benefit for decentralization, as any attempt to monopolize mining will result